 How do you feel about the violence in Chicago?
 Where do you think it all started and what should people be doing about it?

-Chicago’s been like this since I was eight-years-old.
+Chicago’s been like this since I was 8 years old.
 People now know how savage it is up there, 70 people getting shot over the weekend.

 So it’s not going to take one man, or all these speeches and people coming to the city.
 That stuff isn’t going to work.
 They’ve been trying to do that since I was a kid.

-How does Drill music in Chicago differ from Trap music down South?
+How does drill music in Chicago differ from trap music in the South?

 You’re now completely sober.
-What were you on and how did you become sober?
+What were you on and how did you get sober?